 Thanks for taking an interest and reading about my Prefect.
 I am sorry for the length of the article but don't know how it could be reduced much.
 Besides, it will surely get even longer as the project progresses.
 I will soon have photos of the completed engine, gearbox and engine bay, including firewall, so check back often.

 Oh by the way, it seems that this car is quite unusual.
 Please scroll back up the page and note the two full side views of the car.
 You will see that the rear has the bumped out boot.
 I understand this became a standard feature of the Anglia in the late 30's.
 But I have never seen or heard of another Prefect with this feature.
 Nor have I ever seen any reference to it in the literature.
 Recently, I have discussed it with several knowledgeable people, none of whom have ever heard of such a thing.
 Investigating from inside, it is clear that this is an added on item, but it is also quite obvious that it is a factory original feature.
 It is flanged and spot welded just like the factory would have done and the seam is then expertly leaded on the outside so as to be undetectable.
 I previously asked on this page if anyone out there knows anything about this feature.
 It didn't take too long before I got a response back from Mark Taylor in Australia.
-He said that this was an option on both Anglias and Prefects built there.
-Now I believe the model number indicates Australian cars and mine is actually an E93A, which I have been assured makes it English made.
+He said that this was a feature on both Anglias and Prefects built there.
+Now I believe the model number for Australian cars is A53A and mine is actually an E93A, which I have been assured makes it English made.
 But it may be that such an option was available for North American market cars; however, I have never seen or heard of one.
 If anyone else can give more information on this feature, please email me with whatever you have.